2022-23 Industrial Action FAQs

 - Has UCU negotiated with Queen’s management to try to resolve the issues underpinning the strike?

-- Is it fair to take this action and damage the education of a cohort of student who have suffered so much because of the COVID pandemic?
+- Is it fair to take this action and damage the education of a cohort of students who have suffered so much because of the COVID pandemic?

 - Who takes the decision to strike?